 We will take you to your appointment and hand you over to a member of staff.

 When your treatment has finished, hospital staff will inform us you are ready to return.
-In larger hospitals, you will be able to do this yourself via an on-site screen.
+In larger hospitals, you may be able to do this with one of our Liaison Assistants.

 Our staff will take you home, and make sure you are safe and sound before leaving.